Ajsalemo/AzurePythonSDK-AD-Samples/python-sdk-resource-creation-samples/create-resource-group/README.md

 # Create a Resource Group

+This is sample is taken from [Use the Azure libraries to provision a resource group](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-example-resource-group).

 This sample uses the Azure Python SDK with [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-authenticate-hosted-applications) to create a Resource Group.

 ## Running the sample